 OUR CASE STUDIES

 - Buzz marketing

 - Online Game

 - Poster design

-We organized a game whose goal was that girls send pictures of them disguised as a princess.
+We organized a game whose goal was that girls to send pictures of themselves disguised as a princess.
 We received more than 200 hundred pictures and some of them became viral.
 56 articles were published about the game.